 To appeal a citation - Click here for the new T2 Online portal

-Community members at the College of William and Mary have the right to appeal any parking citation within 10 days of receiving the citation.
+Community members of William & Mary have the right to appeal a parking citation within 14 days of receiving the citation.
 The operation of a motor vehicle on campus constitutes implied consent for responsibility for parking violations.
-The Parking Appeals Committee composed of presidentially appointed William and Mary community members will handle all appeals within 30 days of their receipt.
+The Parking Appeals Committee is, by Presidential appointment, the highest authority on campus in parking matters and consists of members from all university constituencies.
+The Committee endeavors to handle submitted appeals within 30 days of receipt.

 If an appeal is not made in a timely manner or if payment is past due, the appeal will be denied.
-Failure to appear at a scheduled hearing without justifiable cause will be grounds for appeal denial without reconsideration.
+Failure to appear at a scheduled hearing when such arrangements have been made without justifiable cause will be grounds for appeal denial without reconsideration.